 Pavlodar is located in the northeast of Kazakhstan, the center of Pavlodar region.
 It is a an industrial city which preserved som Tsar-era buildings.
-The city placed 450 km northeast of the capital Nur-Sultan, and 405 km southeast of the Russian city of Omsk along the Irtysh River.
-This city is appeared at the beginning of the 18th century as one of the outposts of the Irtysh military line.
-Russian military outpost of Koryakovsk established in 1972 with the garrison of 48 people took the name from the nearby lake Koryakovsk, from where salt was extracted.
-In 1861, on the initiative of local merchants, the village was elevated to the rank of the city, which was named after Pavlodar in honor of the newborn Russian Prince Pavel Alexandrovich, the eighth child of the Tsar Alexandre the second.
+The city placed 450 km northeast of the capital Astana, and 405 km southeast of the Russian city of Omsk along the Irtysh River.
+This city has only appeared at the beginning of the 18th century as one of the outposts of the Irtysh military line.
+Russian military outpost of Koryakovsk was established in 1972 with the garrison of 48 people and took the name from the nearby lake Koryakovsk, from where salt was extracted.
+In 1861, on the initiative of local merchants, the village was elevated to the rank of the city, which was named after Pavlodar in honor of the newborn Russian Prince Pavel Alexandrovich, the eighth child of the Tsar Alexander the second.

-Convenient location of the city and the presence of the marina, industrial production of salt led to the rapid growth of the city.
+Convenient location of the city and the presence of the marina together with the industrial production of salt led to the rapid growth of the city.
 The transformation of the city into an industrial center is related with the construction of a tractor and aluminum plant in Pavlodar.
 There are enterprises with various industry sectors, oil refining, engineering, construction, energy, chemical industry and metallurgy.
 Besides, about big number of small and medium-sized enterprises produce food and consumer goods.

 Today Pavlodar is the center of Pavlodar region, one of the main industrial centers of Kazakhstan.
 Ancient houses in the Siberian “merchant” style organically synchronize with modern buildings.
 Modern Pavlodar extends for 16 km along the banks of the Irtysh River, which forms the western border of the city and determines its character.
 Green hill of Irtysh attracts residents and visitors of the city.
 If you look to the west from here, you only the steppe, the endless sky and the Irtysh with steep wild slopes are enough to see.
 In Pavlodar predominantly of ethnic Russians about 46% and Kazakhs 39% with significant Ukrainian, German and Tatar minorities.